lendkhoa/algorithm-py/designs/elements_of_programming_interview_snippets.md

     return res
 ```
 # Building with an ocean view 🌊
 There are n buildings in a line.
-You are given an integer array heights of size n that represents the heights of the buildings in the line.
+You are given an integer array heights of size n that represents the heights of the buildings in the line.<br>
 The ocean is to the right of the buildings.
 A building has an ocean view if the building can see the ocean without obstructions.
-Formally, a building has an ocean view if all the buildings to its right have a smaller height.
+Formally, a building has an ocean view if all the buildings to its right have a smaller height.<br>
 Return a list of indices (0-indexed) of buildings that have an ocean view, sorted in increasing order. <br>

-⭐️ Traverse in reverse
+⭐️ Traverse in reverse <br>
-⭐️ Variant: Ocean view from both side => Find the ocean view from the left and right then get the overlapping results
+⭐️ Variant: Ocean view from both side => Find the ocean view from the left and right then get the overlapping results <br>

 >Input: heights = [4,2,3,1] <br>
 >Output: [0,2,3] <br>